GrokImageCompression/grok/INSTALL.md

 ## OSX

-OSX builds are configured similiar to Unix builds.
+OSX builds are configured similar to Unix builds.

 The xcode project files can be generated using: